FIRST-Tech-Challenge/FtcRobotController/README.md

 Note that the online documentation is an "evergreen" document that is constantly being updated and edited.
 It contains the most current information about the *FIRST* Tech Challenge software and control system.

 ### Javadoc Reference Material
-The Javadoc reference documentation for the FTC SDK is now available online.
+The Javadoc reference documentation for the FTC SDK is available online.
 Click on the following link to view the FTC SDK Javadoc documentation as a live website:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[FTC Javadoc Documentation](https://javadoc.io/doc/org.firstinspires.ftc)